santhosh-ksr/lendingClub_CaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- Thans to Ankit Upgrade Professor for giving directions.
+Thans to Ankit Upgrade Professor for giving directions.
 - [Reference-1](https://github.com/amandwkr007/Credit-EDA-Case-Study/blob/main/Credit_EDA_CaseStudy.ipynb).